margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the walkin in the city
 * Grateful for the people I met socializing with Black people and form interracial relationships
 * Grateful for a new era
-* Grateful for a line of gflags
+* Grateful for a line of flags
 * Grateful for people walking and biking on Memorial day
 * Grateful for freedom from being a slave to other people
 * Grateful to work ethically